 Edraw has the most extensive collection of organization chart features, including a variety of different shapes, connectors, layout options, and design options.
-If you have Edraw, this is the best solution to create organization charts.
+Here is a brief begginer's guide for making organizational chart.

 When Edraw opens, all you need to work with is the one titled